bscal/UnityBuilder/README.md

 # UnityBuilder
 A lua 5.1 program that automatically builds and uploads unity projects

 Currently a work in progress.
-And is not fully functional
+And is not fully functional or fully tested or fully anything.

-Built with Unity2019, lua5.1 and luadist on Cygwin.
+Built and tested with Unity2019, lua 5.1.
+Uses Luadist and LuaRocks as package managers.

-*TODO* Will eventually add a webserver to host these builds and possible automatically deploy or atleast set them up
+Has a built in nodejs express webserver for hosting files.
+Right now you can upload files to route /upload but does not have any further functions.

+You will need curl installed because the way files are uploaded are using a curl command.
+It also includes other metadata fields in the command which are needed to store the file properly.

+Right now uploaded files are stored in `./uploads/(ProjectName)/(ProjectPlatform)/(ProjectName)-(ProjectVersion)-(DuplicateVersion).zip`

+BuildScript.cs is not fully finished yet and have yet to decide on how to fully implement everything with it.

 ## Getting Started
 1. Clone the repo `https://github.com/bscal/UnityBuilder.git`
 2. You will need to place BuildScript.cs into your Unity project somewhere in Assets/Editor/ directory
+3. Have curl installed
-3. Build the needed lua dependencies (See dependencies)
+4. Have lua installed and the needed lua modules (See dependencies)
+5. Have nodejs installed and initialize it
-4. Edit config.lua to desired settings
+6. Edit config.lua to desired settings if needed
+7. Make sure the server is up `node server.js` and address is configured in config.lua (Uses port 3000)
-5. Run command `lua main.lua` or `bin/lua main.lua` if using Cygwin luadist install
+8. Run command `lua main.lua` or however you run your lua.

 It will run on a 15sec interval checking your project directory for changes.
-If a change is detected<br>
+If a change is detected then your project will be built and uploaded to your server.
-then the program will do the following: `build unity project -> move resource files -> zip files -> upload *TODO*`

 ## Dependencies
-These were built using luadist.

-Here is the full list of modules needed.
-If using luadist then you only need:<br>
-`lua-5.1 ZipWriter luafilesystem luasocket md5`<br>
-others will be installed as dependencies by luadist.
-The C compiler I used was GCC from Cygwin installer.
+This is originally developed on Windows using Luadist on Cygwin.
+So I still believe all the dependencies can be gotten with it.
+However I have changed how lua is setup on my PC and do not use Cygwin.
+I use a combination of Luadist, LuaRocks to manage dependencies and Lua version 5.1.

+You must have curl installed.

-### Installed modules:
+### Installed Lua modules:
-* ZipWriter-0.1.2       (Cygwin-x86)
-* bit32-5.2.0alpha      (Cygwin-x86)
-* lua-5.1.5     (Cygwin-x86)
-* luafilesystem-1.6.2   (Cygwin-x86)
-* luasocket-3.0-rc1     (Cygwin-x86)
+* ZipWriter
-* lzlib-0.4.2   (Cygwin-x86)
+* luafilesystem
+* luasocket (for ltn12)
-* md5-1.2       (Cygwin-x86)
+* md5

+If you use a lua package manager it should install the above module's dependencies.
+Which I recommend.

+### Installed nodejs modules:
-* struct-1.4    (Cygwin-x86)
+* express
-* zlib-1.2.6    (Cygwin-x86)
+* formidable

 ## Configuration
 Most configuring will be done in config.lua